 Because there’s nothing that can hurt me more—than to be special to a dying man.

-When you’re dead and you’re gone, I’ll never learn how to feel this way again.
+I’ll never learn how to feel this way again.